uhlmanngroup/ShapeEmbedLite/README.md

 In contrast to ShapeEmbed, ShapeEmbedLite uses a multi-layer perceptron to decode latent codes back into contour points.
 This design makes the model lighter and well-suited for small and challenging microscopy image datasets or computationally constrained environments.

 If you use ShapeEmbedLite in your work, please cite it as follows:
 > Foix-Romero, A., Krull, A. and Uhlmann, V., 2025.
 A comparison of data-driven shape quantification methods for 2D microscopy images.
 ICCV BIC Workshop.
-[Preprint]()
+[Paper](https://openaccess.thecvf.com/content/ICCV2025W/BIC/html/Romero_A_comparison_of_data-driven_shape_quantification_methods_for_2D_microscopy_ICCVW_2025_paper.html)

 <p align="center">
 <picture>